-Attorney General to investigate 'every corner' of Michigan State University
+Special prosecutor to investigate 'every corner' of Michigan State University

 Forsyth said his investigation will determine:

-• How Nassar was allowed to abuse patients for nearly 20 years without being stopped
+• How Nassar was allowed to abuse patients for nearly two decades without being stopped.

-• Who at Michigan State was aware of his actions
+• Who at Michigan State was aware of his actions.

-• What Michigan State officials did when they were aware
+• What university officials did when they became aware.

 "We're going to put a bright light ... at every corner of the university.
 This will be done right, period," Schuette said.